- Pediatric Cardiology

 Listed, Best Doctors in America (2001-present)

-Medical Education:Yale University School of Medicine (1986) CT
+Medical Education:Yale School Of Medicine Office of Student Affairs (1986) CT

 Fellowship:Children's Hospital Boston (1992) MA